pai-grande/Thesis-Unity/readme.md

 ## Warning

 The code in this repository is not the most recent code and might need fixes, though simple.
-Due to hardware problems on the original computer where it was developed, there may be issues/weird behaviours with the code (i.e. renamed folders or components, missing `.meta` files, settings out of tune or renamed `.cs` scripts).
+Due to hardware problems on the original computer where it was developed, there may be issues/weird behaviours with the code (i.e. renamed folders or components, missing preloads or `.meta` files, settings out of tune or renamed `.cs` scripts).
 This will be fixed in the future, **as soon as the hard drive of the original computer has been restored.**

 ## Gamepad Controls and Input Actions